This Buttermilk Ranch Dressing recipe will take you through the quick and easy steps to making a sauce that everyone will love.

 What’s the one sauce that goes well with practically everything and has the magical ability to just make things taste better and brighter?
 If we had to write a love letter to one sauce, it would absolutely be ranch.

 There’s something about the combination of herbs and spices that makes ranch so crave worthy.
 Both our Abuelas always had a bottle of Hidden Valley Ranch in the door of her fridge.
 It was perfect for those days when you weren’t feeling the typical white vinegar to top your lettuce and tomato.

-In Cristy’s family it was usually on the salad, some people would throw it on the Arroz Con Pollo (so good!), and she had a Tio who could be trusted to put it on anything.
+In Cristy’s family it was usually on the salad, some people would throw it on the Arroz Con Pollo (so good!), and she has a Tio who could be trusted to put it on anything, a real genius.

 It’s a dangerous game to teach yourself how to make Ranch at home.
 Once you see how easy it is to do, it’s almost criminal how easy this is to do, you may find yourself drawn to the kitchen and reaching for your whisk in a weird Ranch filled hypnosis.
 Ok, we have talked enough let’s go make Buttermilk Ranch Dressing.

 Dairy Free Hot Tip: to make this recipe dairy free remove the buttermilk and yogurt.
 Use 3/4 cup of

 mayonnaise.
 And add juice of one lemon (instead of only half) and 1 tablespoon of vinegar.

 Try it with our Summer Chopped Salad

 1/4 cup mayonnaise (I like Duke’s, Sir Kensington, stonewall kitchen brands)